MicrosoftDocs/architecture-center/docs/reference-architectures/ai/orchestrate-mlops-azure-databricks-content.md

 3. Trigger or schedule model training or batch scoring of Azure Databricks jobs with required parameters.

-4. Azure Databricks job invokes it's respective orchestrator notebook.
+4. Azure Databricks job invokes its respective orchestrator notebook.

 5. The orchestrator notebook executes a magic Python "pip" command to install ML and MLOps wheel packages as notebook-scoped libraries.